GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 #### Storage Management

 {{%collapse title="Reference"%}}

 - ["Storage Management" on nomicon.io](https://nomicon.io/Standards/Tokens/FungibleToken/Core)
 - [NEP-145 text on github.com][nep145]
 {{%/collapse%}}

-When coming from a platform like Ethereum or Sui, NEAR's storage fees are possibly the third-most likely aspect of the protocol to trip up a new developer, after the account model and async execution.
+When coming from a platform like Ethereum, NEAR's storage fees are possibly the third-most likely aspect of the protocol to trip up a new developer, after the account model and async execution.

 Simply put, NEAR _locks_ (prevents from being used or transferred) a portion of an account's NEAR balance in proportion with the amount of storage the account consumes.
 There are some exceptions that arise, particularly with the introduction of [NEP-448 Zero-balance Accounts](https://github.com/near/NEPs/blob/master/neps/nep-0448.md), but this is essentially how the system works.